akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * `akka.cluster.sharding.typed.scaladsl.Entity.apply` changed to use two parameter lists because the new `EntityContext.entityTypeKey` required additional type parameter that is inferred better with a secondary parameter list.
 * `EventSourcedBehavior.withEnforcedReplies` signature changed.
-Command is not required to extend `ExpectingReply` anymore. `ExpectingReply` has been removed therefore.
+Command is not required to extend `ExpectingReply` anymore. `ExpectingReply` has therefore been removed.
+* `ActorContext` is now a mandatory constructor parameter in `AbstractBehavior`.
+Create via `Behaviors.setup.
+  The reason is to encourage right usage and detect mistakes like not creating a new instance (via `setup`) when the behavior is supervised and restarted.

 #### Akka Typed Stream API changes